-The European Centre for Disease Prevention and Control has reported a first outbreak of Klebsiella pneumonia from the sequence type (ST) 307 in Germany producing two different carbapenemases (NDM-1 and OXA-48).
-Since October 21st, 2019, already 17 patients have been affected, showing clinical symptoms (sepsis, pneumonia, urinary tract Infection), across three different German hospitals.
-This occurrence of NDM-1 and OXA-48 is the first reported outbreak of this epidemiological combination.
+The European Centre for Disease Prevention and Control has reported an outbreak of Klebsiella pneumoniae from the sequence type (ST) 307 producing two different carbapenemases (NDM-1 and OXA-48) first detected in Germany.
+Since October 21st, 2019, seventeen (17) patients have been affected, showing clinical symptoms (sepsis, pneumonia, urinary tract Infection), across three different German hospitals.
+This occurrence of NDM-1 and OXA-48 in Klebsiella pneumoniae is the first reported outbreak of this epidemiological combination.
 Since detection in Germany, this combination of the two resistance genes in Klebsiella pneumoniae has been found in one patient in Greece where the organism harbored NDM-1 and OXA-48 carbapenemases and 16 additional antimicrobial resistance genes .

-The outbreak of this highly resistant strains resulted in strict safety and isolation action in hospitals.
-In Germany, the patients were transferred to single rooms and all contact persons needed to be screened to avoid further spreads.
-Institutions that had more than one case have to perform screening of all their patients to avoid undetected other cases.
-During six weeks, once per week a screening was performed in hospitals were a patient carrying carbapenemase-producing and colistin resistant Klebsiella pneumoniae stayed overnight .2
+The outbreak of these highly resistant strains resulted in strict safety and isolation action in hospitals.
+In Germany, the patients were transferred to single rooms and all contact persons needed to be screened to avoid further spread.
+Institutions that had more than one case had to perform screening of all their patients to avoid additional undetected cases.
+During six weeks, once per week a screening was performed in hospitals were a patient carrying carbapenemase-producing and colistin resistant Klebsiella pneumoniae stayed overnight .

-This outbreak must lead to further controls in hospitals and an early detection of these resistances leading to adapted treatment to the patients is crucial to avoid a further spread into more European hospitals and provide a path by which to optimize treatment of patients.
-A further spread can lead to high mortality rates due to inappropriate and late treatment options .3
+This outbreak should encourage further controls in hospitals, as early detection of resistant strains would help to avoid a further spread into more European hospitals and provide a path by which to optimize treatment of patients.
+A further spread can lead to high mortality rates due to inappropriate and delayed treatment options .

-One action is to utilize rapid diagnostics to allow for early detection of resistant strains to avoid further spread of NDM-1 and OXA-48 due to fast diagnostics.
-Our Unyvero solution can detect both resistance genes in parallel with all five applications (Blood Culture, Hospitalized Pneumonia, Implant and Tissue Infection, Intra-abdominal-infection, Urinary Tract Infection).
-The different panels include Klebsiella pneumoniae and the resistance markers NDM-1 and OXA-48 and show the results in 4-5 hours with a total workflow time of under 5 minutes, which is crucial to avoid further spreads of the resistances.
+One action is to utilize rapid diagnostics to allow for early detection of resistant strains to avoid further spread of NDM-1 and OXA-48 and allow for early adjustment of antibiotic treatment.
+Our Unyvero solution can detect both NDM-1 and OXA-48 resistance genes across all five applications (Blood Culture, Hospitalized Pneumonia, Implant and Tissue Infection, Intra-abdominal-infection, Urinary Tract Infection).
+Each of the Unyvero panels can detect Klebsiella pneumoniae along with the associated resistance markers and provide results in 4-5 hours with a total workflow time of under 5 minutes.
+Such timely results are crucial to avoid further spread of organisms with these resistance markers.

-With the help of the Unyvero syndromic testing system doctors get the results of patient samples faster than that of standard microbiology and can therefore adapt their treatment decisions earlier.
-Application of tools, like the Unyvero system, can lead to better patient outcomes and fights the problem of the spread of antibiotic resistances.
+With the help of the Unyvero syndromic testing system, doctors get the results of patient samples faster than that of standard microbiology and can therefore adapt their treatment decisions earlier.
+Application of tools, like the Unyvero system, can lead to better patient outcomes to help fight the spread of antibiotic resistance organisms.

 Klebsiella pneumoniae: High Mortality from Pandrug Resistance, Microb Drug Resist.
 2018 Sep;24(7):966-972. doi: 10.1089/mdr.2017.0173.
 Epub 2017 Dec 21.